FAQs

 Yes.
 You may re-enroll in the Time Out Ohio at any time given that your most recent enrollment application requires that your serve the minimum duration of your previously selected term length.
 (For example, if you completed an application for a 5-year term, you would not be eligible to submit a new application for an additional 1 year term until you had less than 1 year remaining).

-You may complete an enrollment application via the Time Out Ohio Online Portal at www.TimeOutOhio.com at any of the 4 Ohio casinos, at any of the 7 Ohio racinos, and at the Ohio Casino Control Commission Central Office in downtown Columbus.
+You may complete an enrollment application via the Time Out Ohio Online Portal at www.TimeOutOhio.com.

 QUESTION: